batteries-included/batteries-included/static/src/content/post/fairsource.md

 retroactively.

 Let's be clear: open-source software is vital to tech success and innovation.
 We see it as a necessity to keep people plugged in.
-Developers want to build things, and the research bears that out the
-[Github State of the Octoverse](https://github.blog/news-insights/research/the-state-of-open-source-and-ai/) report showed that 2023 recorded the most significant number of first-time open-source contributors ever.
+Developers want to build things for the world at large, and the research bears that out; the [Github State of the Octoverse](https://github.blog/news-insights/research/the-state-of-open-source-and-ai/) report showed that 2023 recorded the most significant number of first-time open-source contributors ever.